 Tucked inside the western edge of the Japanese island of Hokkaido, Niseko is a world-renowned powder paradise for skiers and snowboarders alike.

-An average of a little over 595 inches (15 meters) per year qualifies Niseko as one of the top three snowiest ski resorts in the world.
+An average of a little over 595 inches (15 meters) per year qualifies Niseko as one of the world's top three snowiest ski resorts.

 How to Get There